-In January 2006, CCH II, LLC ("CCH II") and CCH II Capital Corp., our indirect parent companies, issued \$450 million in debt securities, the proceeds of which were provided, directly or indirectly, to us to reduce borrowings, but not commitments, under the revolving portion of our credit facilities.
+In January 2006, CCH II and CCH II Capital Corp., our parent companies, issued \$450 million in debt securities, the proceeds of which were provided, directly or indirectly, to Charter Communications Operating, LLC ("Charter Operating"), which used such funds to reduce borrowings, but not commitments, under the revolving portion of its credit facilities.

-In April 2006, we completed a \$6.85 billion refinancing of our credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013 and certain amendments to the existing \$1.5 billion revolving credit facility.
+In April 2006, Charter Operating completed a \$6.85 billion refinancing of its credit facilities including a new \$350 million revolving/term facility (which converts to a term loan no later than April 2007), a \$5.0 billion term loan due in 2013 and certain amendments to the existing \$1.5 billion revolving credit facility.
 In addition, the refinancing reduced margins on Eurodollar rate term loans to 2.625% from a weighted average of 3.15% previously and margins on base rate term loans to 1.625% from a weighted average of 2.15% previously.
-Concurrent with this refinancing, CCO Holdings' bridge loan was terminated.
+Concurrent with this refinancing, our bridge loan was terminated.

-On August 11, 2006, our parent companies, Charter, CCHC, LLC ("CCHC") and CCH II filed a registration statement on Form S-4 with the SEC relating to a proposed exchange offer whereby holders of Charter's outstanding 5.875% senior convertible notes due 2009 (the ''Charter convertible notes'') will be offered the right to exchange up to \$450 million of such notes for up to \$188 million in cash, up to 45 million shares of Charter Class A Common Stock, par value \$0.001 (the "Class A Common Stock"), and up to \$146 million aggregate principal amount of CCH II's Senior Notes due 2010 (the "additional CCH II 2010 notes"), in each case subject to certain rights to amend or otherwise modify these offers as set forth in the related exchange offer prospectus and any supplements thereto (the "Charter exchange offer").
+On August 11, 2006, our parent companies, Charter, CCHC, LLC ("CCHC") and CCH II filed a registration statement on Form S-4 with the SEC relating to a proposed exchange offer whereby holders of Charter's outstanding 5.875% senior convertible notes due 2009 (the "Charter convertible notes") will be offered the right to exchange up to \$450 million of such notes for up to \$188 million in cash, up to 45 million shares of Charter Class A Common Stock, par value \$0.001 (the "Class A Common Stock"), and up to \$146 million aggregate principal amount of CCH II's Senior Notes due 2010 (the "additional CCH II 2010 notes"), in each case subject to certain rights to amend or otherwise modify these offers as set forth in the related exchange offer prospectus and any supplements thereto (the "Charter exchange offer").
 The Charter exchange offer will expire at 11:59 p.m., ET, on September 8, 2006, unless extended or earlier terminated.

-Also on August 11, 2006, and concurrently with the Charter exchange offer, our parent companies, CCH II and CCH I, LLC ("CCH I") have commenced private offers (the "private exchange offers") in which certain holders of certain of Charter Holdings' outstanding notes are being offered the right to exchange those notes for up to \$200 million principal amount of CCH II 10.25% Senior Notes due 2013 ("CCH II 2013 notes") and up to \$675 million principal amount of CCH I 11% Senior Secured Notes due 2015 ("CCH I notes").
+Also on August 11, 2006, and concurrently with the Charter exchange offer, our parent companies, CCH II and CCH I, LLC ("CCH I") have commenced private offers (the "private exchange offers") in which certain holders of certain of Charter Holdings' outstanding notes are being offered the right to exchange those notes for up to \$200 million principal amount of CCH II 10.25% Senior Notes due 2013 ("CCH II 2013 notes").
 The CCH I notes to be issued in the private exchange offers, if issued, will be of the same class as the currently outstanding \$3.525 billion principal amount of CCH I notes.
 Charter Holdings will unconditionally guarantee the CCH II 2013 notes.
-Charter Holdings guarantees the currently outstanding CCH I notes and will guarantee the CCH I notes to be issued in the private exchange offers.
-The private exchange offers will expire at 11:59 p.m., ET, on September 8, 2006, unless extended.
+Charter Holdings guarantees the currently outstanding CCH I notes to be issued in the private exchange offers will expire at 11:59 p.m., ET, on September 8, 2006, unless extended.
 As noted below, the CC VIII Interest (defined below) to be held by CCH I will be pledged as security for any CCH I notes that may be issued in the private exchange offers and all outstanding CCH I notes.
-The CCH I notes currently outstanding are, and the CCH I notes to be issued in the private exchange offers is conditioned upon consummation of the other offer.
+The CCH I notes to the issued in the private exchange offers also will be secured by a pledge of CCH I's equity interests in CCH II.
+Neither consummation of the Charter exchange offers is conditioned upon consummation of the other offer.